XUANTONG-LU/Dissertation/README.md

 # Dissertation
-This repository contains all the Python scripts required for the training of an image segmentation model for retinal surgery.
+This repository contains all the Python scripts required for Final Project for COMP0132: MSc Robotics and Computation Dissertation (22/23).
 The model is implemented by Pytorch.
-For the training, the dataset should be a floder as the following structure:
+For the training, the dataset should be a folder as the following structure:
 ```
 Dataset_folder:
 |_training